FEDIToolbox/FEDI/documentation/source/modules/commands/fedi_dmri_qweights.rst

    Include a b=0 volume at the end of the acquisition

 .. rubric:: References
-Snoussi, H., Karimi, D., Afacan, O., Utkur, M. and Gholipour, A., 2025.
+Snoussi, Haykel, Davood Karimi, Onur Afacan, Mustafa Utkur, and Ali Gholipour.
-*Haitch: A framework for distortion and motion correction in fetal multi-shell diffusion-weighted MRI.*
+*HAITCH: A framework for distortion and motion correction in fetal multi-shell diffusion-weighted MRI.*
-Imaging Neuroscience.
+Imaging Neuroscience 2025.